IUREDCap/redcap-etl-module/docs/DeveloperGuide.md

 REDCap External Module Security Scan
 -----------------------------------------------

-As of sometime around December 2022, a new security script has been added to REDCap that needs to be run successfully on external modules before they can be submitted.
+As of sometime around December 2022, a new security script was added to REDCap that needs to be run successfully on external modules before they can be submitted.
 To run this command use (as of January 2023):

+Before the command is run, you should remove the following directories (which are not committed to Git), so that they will not show up in the security scan results:

+    dev/
+    tests/web/vendor

+Before you remove the tests/web/vendor directory, it is important that you turn off test coverage statistics collection, because that will use scripts in this directory, which will not function with the tests/web/vendor directory removed.

 Command to scan module: